jenkinsci/influxdb-plugin/README.md

 #### `junit_data` (since 2.3)

+In order to publish data for this measurement, your job needs to set an environment variable `LOG_JUNIT_RESULTS` to `true`.

 | Metric | Type | Description | Introduced in |
 | --- | --- | --- | --- |
 | suite_name | string | Testsuite name | |